Nobody actually likes working right?

 #11 – Avast WiFi Finder

-Okay, the final productivity tool really is one that you need to use if you work remotely or around the globe.
+Okay, the final productivity tool really is one that you need to use if you work remotely.

 Avast Wifi Finder shows you where all the WiFi hotspots in your area are and how strong the connection is.